-How should my attorney in fact sign documents of my behalf?
+How should my agent sign documents of my behalf?

-The signature should have your name followed by the name of the attorney in fact.
-For example: John Doe by Mary Roe, his attorney in fact.
+The signature should have your name followed by the name of the agent.
+For example: John Doe by Mary Roe, his agent.

-How can I revoke or cancel a power of attorney.
+How can I revoke or cancel a power of attorney?

-You can revoke a power of attorney by notifying your attorney in fact that you are revoking the power of attorney.
-You can use a simple one page form that states that you are revoking the power of attorney.
-The form should be signed by you and your signature should be notarized.
+You can revoke a power of attorney by notifying your agent that you are revoking the power of attorney.
+You can use a simple one-page form that states that you are revoking the power of attorney.
+The form should be signed by you, and your signature should be notarized.
 If the power of attorney involves your incapacity, you may want to have witnesses also sign the revocation document.
-You should then deliver the revocation notice to the attorney in fact and deliver copies to any person or business to which the attorney in fact may have presented the power of attorney.
+You should then deliver the revocation notice to the agent and deliver copies to any person or business to which the agent may have presented the power of attorney.
 Because Nevada law requires all power of attorney forms that allow the sale of real estate to be recorded (or if you recorded it for any other reason), you should also record the notice of revocation with your county recorder.

-Mow do I find an attorney with experience in Power of Attorney matters?
+How do I find an attorney with experience in power of attorney matters?

-You can contact the State Bar of Nevada's Lawyer Referral & Information Service at 702-382-0504 (toll-free in Nevada at 1-800-789-5747) or look in the yellow pages of your telephone directory.
+You can contact the State Bar of Nevada's Lawyer Referral Service at (702) 382-0504, toll-free in Nevada at 1 (800) 789-5747 or look in the yellow pages of your telephone directory.
 You can also ask friends and/or relatives if they can recommend a good lawyer.
-The State Bar's main office (see numbers listed below) can tell you whether or not an attorney is licensed in Nevada and in good standing.
+The state bar's main office (see numbers listed on first page) can tell you whether or not an attorney is licensed in Nevada and in good standing.